-File Explorer is one of the most used apps in Windows 10, just like Windows Explorer is one of the most used tools in Windows 7.
-Whether you need to copy or move files or delete some, there is always one thing that you have to do first, and that is to open the File Explorer or the Windows Explorer.
-We thought it would be an excellent idea to write this roundup article, showing all the ways in which you can open File Explorer in Windows 10 and how to open Windows Explorer in Windows 7.
-They involve everything from search to keyboard shortcuts, to using speech, and so on.
+File Explorer is one of the most used apps in Windows 11 and Windows 10, just like Windows Explorer is one of the most used tools in Windows 7.
+Whether you need to open, copy, delete, or move files, there is always one thing that you have to do first, and that is to open the File Explorer or the Windows Explorer.
+So we thought it would be an excellent idea to write this roundup article, showing all the ways in which you can open File Explorer in Windows 11 or Windows 10 and how to open Windows Explorer in Windows 7.
+They involve everything from search to keyboard shortcuts, using speech, and so on.
 Let’s get started:

-NOTE: This guide covers Windows 10 and Windows 7.
-If you don’t know the Windows version you have, read this tutorial: What version of Windows do I have installed?
-(5 methods).
+NOTE: This guide covers Windows 11, Windows 10, and Windows 7.
+If you don’t know the Windows version you have, read this tutorial: How to tell what Windows I have (11 ways).

 The keyboard offers fast shortcuts for launching all kinds of things, including File Explorer and Windows Explorer.
 Press the Win + E keys on your keyboard, and watch File Explorer or Windows Explorer immediately start.

-Similarly, Windows 7 includes a Windows Explorer shortcut on its taskbar.
-The icon looks a bit different from the one in Windows 10, but it also depicts a folder.
+Similarly, if you’re wondering how to open Windows Explorer, know that Windows 7 includes a Windows Explorer shortcut on its taskbar.
+The icon looks slightly different from the one in Windows 11 or Windows 10, but it also depicts a folder.

-On Windows 10's desktop, use the search box found near the Start button on the taskbar and, inside it, write the words “file explorer.”
-When the search results are loaded, press Enter or click or tap on the File Explorer result.
+In Windows 10, use the search box also found near the Start button on the taskbar and, inside it, write the same words: “file explorer.”
+Once the search is over, press Enter or click/tap on the File Explorer result to open it.

-In Windows 10, you can also ask Cortana to open File Explorer.
-On the right side of the search box from your taskbar, click or tap on Cortana’s button.
-Then, either type “open File Explorer” or push the microphone button and use your voice to say the “Open File Explorer!” command to Cortana.
+In Windows 11 and Windows 10, you can also ask Cortana to open File Explorer.
+Open Cortana and, in its text field, type “open File Explorer” and press Enter.
+Alternatively, you can push the microphone button and use your voice to say the “Open File Explorer!” command to Cortana.

-In Windows 10, open the Start Menu and scroll the list with all the apps until you reach the folder called “Windows System.”
-Open it, and you should find a shortcut for File Explorer inside.
+In Windows 10, File Explorer doesn’t have a default tile in the Start Menu.
+However, you can open the Start Menu and scroll the list of apps until you reach the folder called “Windows System.”
+If you open it, you should find a File Explorer shortcut inside.

 In Windows 7, open the Start Menu and enter the Accessories folder.
-You should find a shortcut for Windows Explorer.
+There, you’ll find a Windows Explorer shortcut.

-Then, Windows 10 shows a new button for File Explorer on the left side of the Start Menu.
+Then, Windows 11 shows a new button for File Explorer next to the Power button in the Start Menu.

 Click or tap on it to open File Explorer.

 You can always make a shortcut to File Explorer.
-If you’re using Windows 10, an easy way to do it is to drag and drop the File Explorer shortcut from the Start Menu onto your desktop or in any other folder you prefer.
+If you’re using Windows 11 or Windows 10, an easy way to do it is to drag and drop the File Explorer shortcut from the Start Menu onto your desktop or in any other folder you prefer.

 Another one is to create a File Explorer shortcut or Windows Explorer shortcut manually.
 Just make sure to enter explorer as the shortcut’s “[...] location of the item”.

-NOTE: If you need help creating shortcuts, read how to Create shortcuts for apps, files, folders, and web pages in Windows 10.
-Although this tutorial is written for Windows 10, the first sections from it also apply to Windows 7.
+NOTE: If you need help creating shortcuts, read How to create shortcuts for files, folders, apps, and web pages in Windows.

 Another way of opening File Explorer or Windows Explorer is to use the Task Manager.
 Launch Task Manager: a quick way to do it is to press the Ctrl + Shift + Esc keys on your keyboard.
-If you are using Windows 10 and the Task Manager opens up in its compact view mode, click or tap on “More details.”
+If you are using Windows 11 or Windows 10, and the Task Manager opens up in its compact view mode, click or tap on “More details.”
 Then, open the File menu and click or tap on “Run new task.”

-In the “Create new task” window, type explorer and press Enter or OK.
+Type explorer In the “Create new task” window and then press Enter or OK.

-The final method we know of for opening File Explorer is to use the good old Run window.
-Launch Run (a quick way to do that is to press the Win + R keys on your keyboard) and enter the word explorer in it.
+Another method we know for opening File Explorer or File Explorer is to use the good old Run window.
+Launch Run (a quick way to do that is to press the Win + R keys) and enter the word explorer in it.
 Then click or tap on OK, or press Enter on your keyboard.

-Both Windows 10 and Windows 7 store the executable file for File Explorer in the standard Windows folder.
+Both Windows 11, Windows 10, and Windows 7 store the executable file for File Explorer in the standard Windows folder.
 As a result, although it’s kind of redundant, you can also navigate to your Windows folder and then double-click on the explorer.exe file to open File Explorer or Windows Explorer.

-These are all the methods we know for starting File Explorer in Windows 10 and Windows Explorer in Windows 7.
-If you know others, don’t hesitate to share them in the comments section below, and we will update this article as soon as possible.
+These are all the methods we know for starting File Explorer and Windows Explorer in Windows.
+Do you know how to open these file managers in other ways?
+If you do, don’t hesitate to share them in the comments section below, and we will update this article as soon as possible.